 - Respondent is a high-paying platform that you want to check out.
 Last week, I made $50 by filling out a 30-minute survey.
 While not all jobs pay that much, it is a great platform.
 Just be aware: opportunities are not always available.
 If you get selected, it’s a job that fits your profile.
 If you’re under 18, you need the consent of your parents or guardian.

 When you are 16 years or over, working as a customer service representative may just be the job you’re looking for.
 You can make a regular income, can often determine your schedule, and the pay is good.

-Customer service jobs aren’t always fun and games, as you need to deal with demanding clients that aren’t satisfied with their service or product.
+Customer service jobs aren’t always fun and games, as you need to deal with demanding clients who aren’t satisfied with their service or product.
 However, you will learn a lot of skills that you can use later on in life.

 11. Become A Virtual Assistant

 Get a job as a virtual assistant, and you will not be bored.
 A virtual assistant does a variety of tasks.
 You can do design work, post on social media, answer emails, and more.
-You are helping mostly small business owners with their daily tasks without leaving your own house.
+You are mainly helping small business owners with their daily tasks without leaving your own house.